Metaphoriker/pathetic/pathetic-bukkit/pathetic-example/README.md

-A Spigot latest version Test Plugin to demonstrate the use of Pathetic.
+# Example
+A fully working 1.21 pathetic-bukkit example.

+This works on both Paper and Spigot and lets you test the engine in a real environment.